 Eliza became a member and volunteer in spring 2015.
 She loves spending time volunteering in her community and participating in educational development.
 Eliza graduated with her B.S. in Geoscience with an emphasis in Geology from Boise State University.
 She loves the opportunity to lead the outdoor portion of the museum’s school tours while learning more about the dynamic field of geology!

 Eliza has been the Education and Outreach Coordinator since 2016 and has greatly expanded the school tours program, initiated an in-class program, arranged multiple workshops and lectures and has involved IMMG in several community events.

 Judy has been a Board Member since 2014 and serves as the manager of the Gift Shop.

 Doug Taylor, Member at Large

 Doug has extensive career experience in geology and mining.
-He has been an active volunteer in Membership Services as well as assisting in displays and facility upkeep.
+He has been Membership Coordinator as well as assisting in displays and facility upkeep.

 Terry is a retired professor of geology from the University of Mississippi and has become active at IMMG in taking Gift Shop shifts, helping Eliza with the geology of the hillside hikes, giving lectures and helping Steve with field trip planning and leading.